Enhancing women’s access to training & skills

 - funding for technical solutions that improve productivity and environmental sustainability

-- development of financial literacy, hygiene and nutrition training modules with experts
+- development of business and life-skill programmes (ie financial literacy, hygiene and nutrition training modules with experts)

-By the end of 2017, we had enabled access to training and skills for 1,175,000† (around 1.2 million) women, of whom around 935,200 were in our extended agricultural supply chain.
+By the end of 2018, we had enabled access to training and skills for 1.72 million women.
 Our work to address the barriers facing women more widely is described in Challenging harmful gender norms.

 Access to land rights leads to better livelihoods